-We've looked at a lot of text so far in this course.
-A. lot. of. text.
-But the web would be really boring with nothing but text, so let's start looking at how to make the Web come alive, with more interesting content!
-This module explores how to use HTML to include multimedia in your web pages, including the different ways that images can be included, and how to embed video, audio, and even entire other webpages.
+We've looked at a lot of text so far in this course, but the web would be really boring only using text.
+Let's start looking at how to make the Web come alive, with more interesting content!
+This module explores how to use HTML to include multimedia in your web pages, including the different ways that images can be included, and how to embed video, audio, and even entire webpages.

 Note: If you are working on a computer/tablet/other device where you don't have the ability to create your own files, you could try out (most of) the code examples in an online coding program such as JSBin or Thimble.

 This module contains the following articles, which will take you through all the fundamentals of embedding multimedia on webpages.

 - There are other types of multimedia to consider, but it is logical to start with the humble

 <img>element, used to embed a simple image in a webpage.
 In this article we'll look at how to use it in more depth, including basics, annotating it with captions using